mycourtpro/mycourtpro.github.io/api/rels.md

 The associations are included in the answer because calling [#associations](#associations) will only return "active" associations.
 In the case of a "prepaid" subscription, it might become "consumed" and not by returned by #association, but the "associations" part of the #slots answer will contain it.

+"heldSlots" and "clubMaxSlots" are also included in the answer.
+It can be used to indicate to the user if he still can reserve.

 Here is a sample response (only one court though, and links edited out for brevity):

 {% highlight javascript %}
 {
   "version": "1.0",
   "userId": 84546,
+  "heldSlots": 0,
+  "clubMaxSlots": 1,
   "slots": [
     {
       "courtId": 74285,